Central idea: God will give us what we ask for. Doctrine: Prayer of petition. Practical application: Asking for things.

 Doctrine: Prayer of petition

 - Prayer of petition is asking God for the things we and others need.
-Petition is one of the acts of the virtue of religion and religion is part of the virtue of justice.
+Petition is one of the acts of the virtue of religion; and the virtue of religion is part of the virtue of justice.
+In other words, we should ask God for good things.

 - Religion is binding ourselves to God.
 Asking God for good things is one way we attach ourselves to him.
 When we do this we are giving God what we owe him, because we are acknowledging, as the Catechism puts it, “We are creatures who are not our own beginning, not the masters of adversity, not our own last end.
 We are sinners who as Christians know that we have turned away from our Father.
 Our petition is already a turning back to him.”
 (CCC 2629)